Norway in the Eurovision Song Contest 2022

-Norway participated in the Eurovision Song Contest 2022 in Turin, Italy with "Give That Wolf a Banana" performed by Subwoolfer.
+Norway was represented at the Eurovision Song Contest 2022 in Turin, Italy with "Give That Wolf a Banana" performed by Subwoolfer.
 The Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2022 in order to select the Norwegian entry for the 2022 contest.
-21 entries were selected to compete in the national final, which consists of seven shows: four semi-finals, two Last chance round shows and a final.
+21 entries were selected to compete in the national final, which consists of seven shows: four semi-finals, two last chance round shows and a final.
 Ten entries ultimately qualified to compete in the final that took place on 19 February 2022 and the winner was determined over two rounds of voting.